awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 You have the following options:
 + If you have an existing KMS key in your account, you can use it with RDS Custom\.
 No further action is necessary\.
-+ If you have already created a symmetric encryption KMS key for a different RDS Custom engine, you can reuse the same KMS key\.
++ If you already created a symmetric encryption KMS key for a different RDS Custom engine, you can reuse the same KMS key\.
 No further action is necessary\.
 + If you don't have an existing symmetric encryption KMS key in your account, create a KMS key by following the instructions in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.

 RDS Custom doesn't support AWS\-managed KMS keys\.

-The symmetric encryption key that you use must provide the AWS Identity and Access Management \(IAM\) role in your IAM instance profile with access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
+Make sure that the symmetric encryption key that you use gives the AWS Identity and Access Management \(IAM\) role in your IAM instance profile access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
 If you have a new symmetric encryption key in your account, no changes are required\.
-Otherwise, make sure that your symmetric encryption key's policy can provide access to these operations\.
+Otherwise, make sure that your symmetric encryption key's policy can give access to these operations\.

-For more information on configuring IAM for RDS Custom for Oracle, see [Configuring IAM and your VPC](#custom-setup-orcl.iam-vpc)\.
+For more information about configuring IAM for RDS Custom for Oracle, see [Configuring IAM and your VPC](#custom-setup-orcl.iam-vpc)\.

 ## Download and install the AWS CLI<a name="custom-setup-orcl.cli"></a>

 AWS provides you with a command\-line interface to use RDS Custom features\.
 You can use either version 1 or version 2 of the AWS CLI\.

-For information on downloading and installing the AWS CLI, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)\.
+For information about downloading and installing the AWS CLI, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)\.

 If you plan to access RDS Custom only from the AWS Management Console, skip this step\.